Location and Infrastructure

 Every aspect of a modern, progressive and expanded health service exists in North Battleford.
 There is a first-class hospital facility within the City, two special care homes and the provincial Saskatchewan Psychiatric Hospital.

-North Battleford is located on a fiber optic corridor.
+North Battleford is located on a fibre optic corridor.
 Our provincial and local companies have the capability to design, build and manage a variety of complex networks.